clobrano/pynicom/README.md

 ## NMEA sentences

-Nmea sentences can be sent to the serial device using the function 'nmea'.
-Pynicom will automatically add the initial '$' symbol, the checksum and the final appendix (<CR><LF>), so that a possible usage of this API is the following:
+Nmea sentences can be sent to the serial device using the `nmea` command.
+Pycom will automatically add the initial '$' symbol, the checksum and the final appendix (<CR><LF>), so that a possible usage of this API is the following:

 (/dev/ttyUSB0 @ 9600) nmea PMTK430
         nmea > "$PMTK430*35<CR><LF>"